Waste Management Tenders 🗑️ – How You Can Efficiently Run A Tender Process

 Know that what you are buying is vital

 In most companies, a waste management tenders process will only come round every couple of years.
 A contract may last 2-4 years, and then the staff in charge of running that tender will move off to another subject area.

 This means that buyers often know very little about waste and recycling.
 Of course, the buyers will then make lots of mistakes in the process.

 Whilst waste and recycling are basically simple concepts – the difficulties appear in the huge geographic area of Australia.
 Not every service is available in every area – and no one company covers the entire country.
 Knowing recycling and landfill sites, waste management facility and truck fleets is vital.

 This means that you need to shop around to get the best coverage and service for each waste stream in each area.

-Do not try to be to strict with the rate card.
+Do not try to be too strict with the rate card

-Of course – it is vital to get the service at the best price – but not all services are equal.
-It is vital to get a good service and there can be differences in services provided – i.e. one company may recycle 50% of general waste – and hence it may be slightly more expensive than another – who sends it all to landfill.
+Of course, it is vital to get the service at the best price.
+But, not all services are equal.
+It is vital to get good service, which you can expect to get from a waste management tender process.
+There can be differences in services provided, one company may recycle 50% of general waste, hence it may be slightly more expensive than another who sends it all to landfill.

 Knowing what your corporate objectives are and knowing what is available in the market is vital.

-Do not fool yourself – when you will pay dearly later!
+Do not fool yourself; you will pay dearly later!